Chirontex/magnate/README.md

-# Magnate 0.9.7
+# Magnate 0.9.8

 ## TODO

-1. Testing.

-2. Write the docs.
+1. Write the docs.

-3. Add CSRF-protection.
+2. Add CSRF-protection.

-4. Add JOIN to Active Record. (?)
+3. Add JOIN to Active Record. (in progress)

 ## How to use